matthouk/Fintech-Homework-Unit1/README.md

     * One notable drawback for many PitchBook users is that the service is great for finding funds and investors.
 However, there is not often a long term use case for keepind a PitchBook subscription.

 ## Recommendations
+* If you were to advise the company, what products or services would you suggest they offer?
+    * My recommendation for this company has two parts.
+        + First, I would double down on the compentent aspects of their research.
+Ramping up the data provider by their research team, and ensure that their recurring data stays up to date. (i.e. ensuring that PNL statements are updated as soon as released.
+This should be simple using automation.) as this was a review
+        + Second, I would have the company expand their footprint in the reserach they provide.
+They have established themselves as a Private Markets data firm, but could use the tools and teams they have to expand to all equities and beyond.
+This would keep them relevant for firms and investors beyond their initial search for funds.
+* Why do you think that offering this product or service would benefit the company?
+    * Going back to the reviews, this company has a limited use-case for a lot of the clients that use it.
+Let's say a new startup is looking for funds and wants to use PitchBook to make their pitch.
+Once they fund their startup, Pitchbook is no longer a viable subscription.

+* What technologies would this additional product or service utilize?
+    * As it stands, I would recommend they expand the research they already provide but it would not require new technology or services.